pingcap/docs/ticdc/ticdc-changefeed-config.md

 # enable-kafka-sink-v2 = false

 # Specifies whether to only output the updated columns.
-# Note: this field only applies to the MQ downstream using the open-protocol and canal-json.
+# Note: This field only applies to the MQ downstream using the open-protocol and canal-json.
 # The default value is false.
 # only-output-updated-columns = false